Crimson Quill’s Appraisal #50

 Chronicling a handful of days, he begins his overture in the shower with one hand pressed against the wall, strangulating his member .
 No Bad Lieutenant-style chanting, just one man and his cock, going hell for leather.
 Today is not like a normal day for Lester as his desire is for this particular day to differ from the slew of carbon copies recently passed.
 It just so happens that he desires to start today with ejaculate and, fair play to him, as convenient drainage saves time.
 This spirited solo act leaves him feeling invigorated like he’s wanked out his burden and I know of said burden only too well.

 Men often find it difficult to face up to their expressive side.
 We don’t face our demons naturally and, instead, we compartmentalize them.
-Indeed, I sleepwalked through the past twenty years of my own mortality so at this early juncture we connected.
+Indeed, I sleepwalked through the past twenty years of my own mortality so, even at this early juncture, we connected.
 It doesn’t take long for me to tune into another soul if its frequency is in tune with my own and, barely a minute in, I already spotted much in Lester that I could relate to myself.
 I prefer to refer to it as the gift of insight although, like Roddy Piper’s shades, it can reveal more than you bargained for.

 Ball opts against focusing on Lester’s melancholy and instead shows him revitalized as he progressively regresses back to a carefree teenager.
-He smokes weed, quits his job in favor of a part-time post in a fast food restaurant and starts working on his guns in an attempt to halt the slide.
+He smokes weed, quits his job in favor of a part-time post in a fast food restaurant and starts working on his physique in an attempt to halt the slide.
 This infuriates his wife Carolyn (Annette Bening) who suggests that he has his head in the clouds and also his daughter Jane (Thora Birch) who, like any adolescent teenager, finds it all very disheartening that her father is revisiting his childhood when he should know better.
 However, Lester feels positively buoyant and there is a reason for his eagerness.

 You see, he has become infatuated with Jane’s narcissistic cheerleader friend Angela (Mena Suvari) and developed a school boy crush on the young girl after watching her perform a dance routine at a high school basketball game.
 Moreover, his new-found self-assurance enables him to flirt with her outrageously at every available opportunity, much to his daughter’s disgust.
 Egotistical in the extreme and seemingly brimming with self-assurance, Angela delivers him back to a place where his whole life was ahead of him.